Inpatient

 The other staff members from the team who are involved in your care tend to work between 9.00 and 5.00pm on weekdays.

-When are the meal times on Langley ward?
+When are the meal times on Welford ward?

 Meals are served at the following times: